-Interest rate risk
+b) Interest rate risk

 The Group's income and operating cash flows are substantially independent on changes in market interest rates.
-The Group's exposure to interest rate risk relates primarily to its deposits at financial institutions, short-term loans from/to related parties, including short-term loans from financial institutions.
-However, most of the Group's financial assets and liabilities are current items with fixed interest rates, which already reflected the current market situation.
+The Group's exposure to interest rate risk relates primarily to its deposits at financial institutions, short-term loans from/to related parties, including short- and long-term loans from financial institutions.
+However, most of the Group's financial assets and liabilities are current items with floating or fixed interest rates that are close to the market rates, which already reflected the current market situation.